-Active Listings: There were 1,181 active listings at the end of the 1st quarter of 2019 in the GPR region, up a modest 1% from last year, an increase of 12 active listings.
+Source: REdatum, data accessed April 20, 2019 Active Listings: There were 1,181 active listings at the end of the 1st quarter of 2019 in the GPR region, up a modest 1% from last year, an increase of 12 active listings.
 The widespread declines in the supply of active listings has been moderating and, in some cases, inventories have been increasing in some parts of Virginia since midway through 2018.
 The inventory of active listings in the GPR footprint has been trending up over the past few quarters relative to last year, which could signal a changing pattern in the coming months.

-Madison County: The inventory of homes available on the market has been shrinking in the county for nearly 4 years.
-There were 96 active listings at the end of the 1st quarter, 19 fewer than a year ago, a 17% drop.
+Rappahannock County: There were 85 active listings in the county at the end of the 1st quarter, which is 6% fewer than the same period last year, a drop of 5 listings.
+The supply of listings in the county has been trending down for 3 quarters in a row.
 Figure 3: 1st Quarter Active Listings in the Greater Piedmont Region

-Days on Market: On average, it is taking longer to sell homes in the GPR region compared to this time last year.
+Source: REdatum, data accessed April 20, 2019 Days on Market: On average, it is taking longer to sell homes in the GPR region compared to this time last year.
 The average days on market for the GPR footprint was 90 days in the 1st quarter of 2019, which is 11 days longer than the 1st quarter of last year.
 Locally in the GPR area, Rappahannock County was the only jurisdiction to have a drop in the average days on market compared to last year.
 The declining sales and sold volume along with rising days-on-market could reflect softening demand in some local markets within the region.
 Similar trends have occurred in some of the state's other housing markets in recent months.

-Madison County: The average days on market in the county during the 1st quarter was 140 days, which is 45 days more than a year ago.
-Prior to this increase, homes were selling faster during the second half of 2018 compared to the prior year.
+Rappahannock County: For the third quarter in a row, the average days on market continues to trend down in the county.
+On average, homes sold in 149 days during the 1st quarter, which is 49 days faster than last year.
 Figure 4: 1st Quarter Average Days on Market in the Greater Piedmont Region

+Source: REdatum, data accessed April 20, 2019

 Economic Overview

 The strength of the local economy and the pace of job and income growth in the region are critical determinants of the health of the housing market.
 Economic growth in the Greater Piedmont region (defined as Fauquier, Culpeper, Madison, and Rappahannock counties) has slowed in recent years; however, job growth remains steady.
 Between September 2017 and September 2018 (the latest data available), the region added 625 new jobs.

+2,500

+1,500

+1,000

+500

+0

+-500

+-1,000

+70,3

+70,5

+70,6

+70,6

+70,6
-Figure 5: Annual Change in Jobs, GPR

-Source: Virginia Employment Commission, Quarterly Census of Employment and Wages

-The biggest gains in the Greater Piedmont region have been in the Administrative and Building Support Services sector (+371 jobs), along with the Health Care and Social Assistance (+208 jobs) and Professional and Technical Services (+185 jobs) sectors.
+Figure 5: Annual Change in Jobs, GPR Source: Virginia Employment Commission, Quarterly Census of Employment and Wages The biggest gains in the Greater Piedmont region have been in the Administrative and Building Support Services sector (+371 jobs), along with the Health Care and Social Assistance (+208 jobs) and Professional and Technical Services (+185 jobs) sectors.
 The region has experienced a drop in Retail Trade jobs (-196 jobs), mirroring a statewide trend.

-Figure 6: Job Change by Industry, GPR, Sep-2017 to Sep-2018

-Ranked by Size
+Figure 6: Job Change by Industry, GPR, Sep-2017 to Sep-2018 Ranked by Size

-Source: Virginia Employment Commission, Quarterly Census of Employment and Wages

-The labor market in the Greater Piedmont region remains quite tight.
+Source: Virginia Employment Commission, Quarterly Census of Employment and Wages The labor market in the Greater Piedmont region remains quite tight.
 The regional unemployment rate was just 2.9% in February 2019 (below the statewide unemployment rate of 3.2%).
 While the regional unemployment rate edged up very slightly in January 2019, the primary reason is more people entering the labor force.